Rupesh-Yadav-1/wsddn/README.md

-The whole code is taken from https://github.com/adursun/wsddn.pytorch.git and modified.
+The code is taken from https://github.com/adursun/wsddn.pytorch.git and modified.

 # WSDDN